Joint PhD Program

 For domestic candidates

-The PhD is free of tuition fees under the Research Training Scheme.
+The PhD is free of tuition fees under the Research Training Program.

 All Cotutelle and Joint PhD Candidates are assessed for scholarship as part of their admission application.
 All domestic candidates if eligible will be offered a place covered by the Australian Government Funded Research Training Program (RTP) as detailed in How to apply - Applying for admission to Macquarie University.